 - We love No Win, No Fee agreements.
 Sure, No Win, No Fee agreements are common in personal injury, industrial disease and clinical negligence claims, but they are far less common for employment claims, but we still offer them to clients with employment claims where possible.
 We have also used No Win, No Fee agreement to represent protestors who have been unlawfully arrested, and for people who have had their computers hacked.
 Wherever possible, we do not want to leave our clients out of pocket.

 - If our clients have Legal Expenses Insurance, we usually do not charge more money to our clients than what the Legal Expenses Insurers pay us.
 This saves our clients a fortune.
+We have also partnered with CrowdJustice, a leading crowdfunding platform specifically designed to help clients get access to funding for their case.
+Find 0ut more about Crowdfunding for legal cases.

 - We support charities and organisations: